 Oestrogen ‘withdrawal’ also triggers migraine in other situations such as the pill-free interval of combined oral contraceptives.
 (5)

 However, oestrogen is not the only hormone responsible for ‘menstrual’ migraine.
 Other studies have shown that women who notice migraine during the first few days of their period may be susceptible to the hormone prostaglandin.

 This hormone is at it highest level in the body during a period, particularly in women who have heavy or painful periods, and can be associated with headache.
 (6) Research is ongoing as it’s quite likely that there are other causes for ‘menstrual’ migraine as the menstrual cycle is extremely complex.
 It involves a number of brain chemicals, known as neurotransmitters,that alter the effect of hormones such as oestrogen.
 It also involves other neurotransmitters known to be involved in migraine such as serotonin.

-Migraine typically worsens as you get closer to the menopause, partly because periods come more often and partly because the normal hormone cycle becomes disrupted.
+Migraine typically worsens as you get closer to the menopause (the so-called peri-menopause), partly because periods come more often and partly because the normal hormone cycle becomes disrupted.
 The good news is that once periods stop and the hormones settle down, migraine improves.